Many companies claim to have “the best” or “highest quality” peptides. See how to determine the gimmicks from the reality.

 There are two ways, choose for yourself which one you think is more effective.
 The first would be trial and error.
 Unfortunately a lot of our clients have had to learn hard lessons from shopping around.
 We don’t want to lure you in with clever sales gimmicks or catchy marketing headlines, we simply let the numbers speak for themselves.
 Extreme Peptides has gone to great lengths to ensure that our manufactures adhere to the strictest quality control standards by holding them accountable to third party testing.
 For this reason we have been with the same manufacturer for 2 years running, and not a single “blip” in our quality control systems.
 Can you afford to base your research on the recommendation of the latest unknown review site likely to be an advertising platform or a bias affiliate?

 Our preferred method is data.
-As mentioned earlier, we have hired reputable chemical laboratories not affiliated with our suppliers to rigorously test our peptides and chemicals to ensure that they are in fact pure and 100% American USA made.
+As mentioned earlier, we have hired reputable chemical laboratories not affiliated with our suppliers to rigorously test our peptides and chemicals.

 Click here to view the test results we have profiled on our most popular products.
 We use several sources for quality testing.
 Check back for more testing shortly.